Table of Contents:

 ("Cond." stands for "condition")

-- Afterwards select the value "500" in the combobox "Value".
+- Afterwards select or type the value "500" in the combobox "Value".

-- Furthermore, we need another expression.
+- Furthermore add another expression.
 Click on the button "Add Expression".
 This creates another expression row.
 Additionally, a logical operator between the two expression rows is added.

 - Make sure that the logical operator combobox is set to "AND".